 Born David Robert Jones, the performer known as David Bowie started playing saxophone at age 13.
 He assumed his stage name in 1966 and released his first album the next year.
-He continued to be a trend-setting presence in music and fashion until his death last year at the age of 69, two days after the release of his final album, Blackstar.
+He continued to be a trend-setting presence in music and fashion until his death in 2016 at the age of 69, two days after the release of his final album, Blackstar.

 As a child, the French writer and existentialist philosopher Simone de Beauvoir attended school at a convent and wanted to become a nun.
 But at 14, she renounced religion and became an atheist; in 1926, she headed to the Sorbonne to study philosophy.
 In 1929, she became the ninth woman to take the agrégation in philosophy, a competitive exam that landed those who passed coveted teaching jobs.
 She came in second to her future partner, John-Paul Sartre—who was taking the test for a second time after failing the first—and, at 21, was the youngest person to pass the exam.

 Alexander Hamilton was a Revolutionary War hero, wrote many of the Federalist Papers, founded the Bank of New York, created the federal banking system, became the first Secretary of the Treasury, and founded the U.S. Mint.
 He was famously shot and killed by Vice President Aaron Burr during a duel in 1804.
-Today, Hamilton is still on the $10 bill and is the subject of today's hottest Broadway musical.
+Today, Hamilton is still on the $10 bill and is the subject of one of the hottest musicals to ever hit Broadway.